Food Ethics Statement

-Food sold locally at farmers' markets, co-ops, or through CSA (consumer-supported agriculture) is generally grown on small family farms nearby.
+Food sold locally at farmers markets, co-ops, or through CSA (consumer-supported agriculture) is generally grown on small family farms nearby.
 These farms tend to raise a diversity of produce and livestock.
 The farmers are generally concerned about the health and viability of their crops, animals, and land.
 By selling locally, these farms reduce the environmental costs of transporting their foods long distances.
 Science shows that this food is actually more nutritious.

 In contrast, foods grown on industrial farms are often part of a monoculture – a single type of crop or livestock – which negatively impacts the local ecosystem of animals, pollinating insects, and birds.
-Often, large industrial farms ship their foods hundreds or thousands of miles for processing and sale, resulting in a significant environmental impact.
+Often, large industrial farms ship their food hundreds or thousands of miles for processing and sale, resulting in a significant environmental impact.

 St. Paul's UCC is an Earthwise Congregation that strives to use natural resources like water, paper, and energy wisely.
 We encourage our members to experience conservation at church and then do the same at home.
-The Earthwise Team believes that we have a responsibility to use food wisely as well, at events like Fair Trade Coffee Hour, Journey of Faith, Soup & Substance, and the Artisan Festival.
+The Earthwise team believes that we have a responsibility to use food wisely as well at events like Fair Trade Coffee Hour, Journey of Faith, Soup & Substance, and the Artisan Festival.

 We all have been consuming industrially-produced food for years.
 It's time to examine what it costs, beyond what we pay at the cash register – the impacts on the environment, animals, food quality, farm workers, the local community and our health.
-Industrial agriculture involves growing one crop on a large area of land where formerly there was a diversity of plants and animals or raising huge numbers of animals in confined spaces.
+Industrial agriculture involves growing one crop on a large area of land where formerly there was a diversity of plants and animals, or raising huge numbers of animals in confined spaces.
 Industrial agriculture has many adverse effects, including:

 - Animal waste, which causes odor and water pollution